 Return the default settings if you did overclock.
 In particular, underclock the GPU.

-The easiest tool to lower the GPU clock speed is MSI Afterburner, which you can download here.
+The most accessible tool to lower the GPU clock speed is MSI Afterburner, which you can download.

 Now search for a slider that shows Core Clock.